 • Stop the behaviour that's been reported straight away.
 If you are deemed to have continued this behaviour after an objection has been made known to you, this will be seen as a more serious issue.

 • You are likely to need advice and support to understand the objection.
-Find a way to discuss the matter with someone you trust, such as a personal tutor or a colleague, or someone identified by them or Student Services or People & OD to provide appropriate support.
+Find a way to discuss the matter with someone you trust, such as a personal tutor or a colleague, or someone identified by them or Student Services or People & Wellbeing to provide appropriate support.

-• If you feel you are being unjustly accused, consider asking for mediation from Student Services or People & OD.
+• If you feel you are being unjustly accused, consider asking for mediation from Student Services or People & Wellbeing.
 Supported information discussions involving you, the person alleging ill-treatment, and a trained mediator may enable you to discuss the issues and find a way forward.

 What happens when something is reported?

-When a report is made about a student or staff member, there are procedures that will be followed.
+When a report is made about a student or employee, there are procedures that will be followed.
 The reporting party may wish to speak to an adviser to discuss their options for informal or formal resolution.
 Informal resolutions include addressing the matter directly with the person whose behaviour is being reported.

 Get Support